ibm-cloud-docs/vmware-service/common/bc-dr.md

 For more information about responsibility ownership for using {{site.data.keyword.cloud}} products between {{site.data.keyword.IBM_notm}} and the customer, see [Shared responsibilities for {{site.data.keyword.cloud_notm}} products](/docs/overview?topic=overview-shared-responsibilities).

-For more information about your responsibilities when using {{site.data.keyword.vmware-service_full}}, see [Understanding your responsibilities when using {{site.data.keyword.vmware-service_short}}](/docs/vmware-service?topic=vmware-service-understand-responsib).
+For more information about your responsibilities when using {{site.data.keyword.vmware-service_short}}, see [Understanding your responsibilities when using {{site.data.keyword.vmware-service_short}}](/docs/vmware-service?topic=vmware-service-understand-responsib).

 ## Disaster recovery strategy
 {: #bc-dr-strategy}